 Extending the benefits of financial participation to all employees

 Access to ESO schemes should in principle be open to all employees.
 While a certain differentiation may be justified in order to meet the different needs and interests of employees, ESO schemes should aim at being as comprehensive as possible and treating employees on similar terms.
-Among the main benefits of employee share ownership are the increased employee solidarity, creating a feeling of belonging and improving motivation.
+Among the main benefits of employee share ownership are increased employee solidarity, creating a feeling of belonging and improving motivation.
 Any discrimination between employees would be in conflict with these objectives and should therefore be avoided.

 Clarity and transparency

 ESO schemes should be set up and managed in a clear and transparent way.
 This is important for the acceptance of such schemes and allows employees to fully assess the possible risks and benefits involved.
 Priority should be given to clear, comprehensible plans, with an emphasis on transparency for employees.
-In this regard it is particularly important that employees or their representatives are informed and consulted about the details of ESO schemes that will be introduced.
+In this regard, it is particularly important that employees or their representatives are informed and consulted about the details of ESO schemes that will be introduced.
 ESO schemes almost inevitably involve a certain complexity.
 It is therefore important to allow for adequate training for employees, to enable them to assess the nature and details of the scheme.
 Schemes should also be managed in a transparent way.
 Employees should receive regular information and should be informed about any developments which may have a major impact on their investment.

 This is a major element in ensuring the transparency of schemes.
-Also with view to the motivation, commitment and identification of staff it will obviously be preferable to adopt clear and predefined formulas.
+Also with view to the motivation, commitment and identification of staff, it will obviously be preferable to adopt clear and predefined formulas.

-ESO schemes should be implemented on a regular basis and should not be a one off exercise.
+ESO schemes should be implemented on a regular basis and should not be a one-off exercise.
 This is all the more important, given that such schemes are aimed at enhancing and rewarding the long-term commitment of staff.
 Such regularity is also a factor for better financial performance and lower risk.

 Avoiding unreasonable risk for employees

 Compared to other ‘investors’, employees tend to be more exposed to adverse economic developments affecting their enterprise.
-For them, it is not only their investment that is at stake, but potentially also their income and their job itself.
+For them, it is not only their investment that is at stake but potentially also their income and their job itself.
 However, possible risks for employees depend to a large extent on the details of each plan, including for example the length of any retention period, provisions allowing an earlier sale of shares, or maximums on the amounts that can be invested.
 Given the potential risks for the employees involved, due consideration should in any case be given in the introduction and running of ESO schemes to the avoidance of any unreasonable risks.
 At the very least, employees have to be warned of the risks of employee share ownership resulting from fluctuations in income or from limited diversification of investments.

 Distinction between wages/salaries and income from ESO schemes

 A clear distinction has to be made between income from ESO schemes on the one hand and wages and salaries on the other.
 In some specific cases (for example for top executives or in the case of start-up firms) income from employee share ownership, and in particular stock options, may constitute an important part of the overall remuneration.
 In general, however, employee share ownership cannot be a substitute for pay and fulfils a different, complementary role.
-Any income from ESO schemes should therefore be paid in addition and above a fixed wage, which is determined according to national rules and practices.
+Any income from ESO schemes should therefore be paid in addition to and above a fixed wage, which is determined according to national rules and practices.

 Compatibility with worker mobility

 ESO schemes should be developed in a way that is compatible with worker mobility both internationally and between enterprises (whether company-driven or employee-driven).
 Policies towards employee share ownership in particular should avoid creating barriers to the international mobility of workers.
 One of the main objectives of ESO obviously is to enhance the long-term commitment and loyalty of employees to their enterprise.
-However, at the same time more and more employees are faced with increased demands for mobility and flexibility in working life.
-Adequate provisions that take into account both the company’s interest in long-term commitment by their employees and the employees’ right to mobility should therefore be included in the design of ESO schemes.
+However, at the same time, more and more employees are faced with increased demands for mobility and flexibility in working life.
+Adequate provisions that take into account both the company’s interest in a long-term commitment by their employees and the employee’s right to mobility should therefore be included in the design of ESO schemes.